 - See also: x86-isa, powerpc, sparc, mips, arm, scheme, eiffel, rust, clojure, lisp, java, unicode, json, unix, linux, arc

-- I have 98 facts about Racket. what would you like to know? email me and let me know how I can help.
+- Have a question about Racket not answered here?
+Email me and let me know how I can help.

 Example code from the Hello World Collection: